Muvico Theaters: Corporate history

+Hashemi's tenure with Muvico came to a controversial end in early 2006 when he was fired by the company's board of directors after a failed attempt to buy the company.
+This led to a legal dispute, with Hashemi alleging breach of contract and the board accusing him of charging personal expenses to the company.
+Hashemi would later go on to found IPIC, a premier dining and movie theatre chain.

 Muvico opened an 18-screen theater in Rosemont, IL on September 14, 2007, taking design cues from 1920s movie palaces and motifs of classic Hollywood.
 The theater featured Bogart's Bar and Grill and the Premier Theaters on the upper level.
 The Bogart's restaurant has since closed, with the space remaining open under the AMC Theatres brand starting in 2017.

 Muvico sold its Maryland Egyptian 24 location and three of its Florida locations, The Palace 20 in Boca Raton, the Boynton Beach 14 in Boynton Beach, FL and the Paradise 24 in Davie to Cinemark in March 2009.
-Muvico also sold its Coconut Pointe 16 location in Estero to Hollywood Theaters in 2009 and its CityPlace location to AMC in 2017.
+Muvico also sold its Coconut Pointe 16 location in Estero to Hollywood Theaters in 2009.

 In late 2010, Muvico equipped two of its South Florida locations with D-Box motion seat technologies, allowing the guest's seat to move to the action within the feature.
 Muvico currently then D-Box seats installed at all locations.